(214) 390-7947 (Overseas Callers)

 Why should I pay to volunteer abroad?

-As mentioned earlier, IFRE serves as a non-profit volunteer organization, whose only aim is to provide affordable and meaningful volunteer opportunities in Thailand and other countries around the world.
+As mentioned earlier, IFRE serves as a non-profit volunteer organization whose only aim is to provide affordable and meaningful volunteer opportunities in Thailand and other countries around the world.
 We work with devoted partners and institutions to create affordable and rewarding volunteering projects.
 Profitability is not something IFRE focuses on while running its programs in Thailand, as we only strive to offer an inspiring volunteer abroad experience.
 The fees of our projects are just enough to sustain and run the projects without any additional profits, so IFRE can manage to charge less than other similar organizations.

 Can I get a tax deduction?